therealriyad1/server-master/README.md

 ### Running the servers

-The first step is to install depencencies:
+The first step is to install dependencies:

 ```bash
 npm install
 ```

-Then you can run the regular HTTP server (CORS enabled):
+Then you can run the regular HTTP server (ROCS enabled):

 ```bash
 npm run http